elementor/wp2static/readme.txt

 Stable tag: 5.4

-The optimum solution to speed up and secure your WordPress site - export to static HTML and hide all traces of WordPress from your site!
+WP Static Site Generator is the optimum solution to speed up and secure your WordPress site - export to static HTML and hide all traces of WordPress from your site!

 == Description ==